Lockheed Martin X-59 Quesst

-The Lockheed Martin X-59 Quesst ("Quiet SuperSonic Technology"), sometimes styled QueSST, is an American experimental supersonic aircraft under development by Skunk Works for NASA's Low-Boom Flight Demonstrator project.
+The Lockheed Martin X-59 Quesst ("Quiet SuperSonic Technology"), sometimes styled QueSST, is an American experimental supersonic aircraft under development by Lockheed Martin for NASA's Low-Boom Flight Demonstrator project, evaluating the possibility of supersonic flight without the drawback of loud sonic booms.
 Preliminary design started in February 2016, with the X-59 originally planned to begin flight testing in 2021.
 After repeated delays, it began flight testing in late October 2025.

 It is expected to cruise at 1.42 Mach at an altitude of 55,000 feet.
-It is designed to create only a low 75 effective perceived noise level (EPNdB) thump in order to re-evaluate the viability of supersonic transport, since one of the main reasons previous supersonic transports (e.g. Concorde) were retired was due to their extremely loud supersonic booms.
+It is designed to create only a low 75 effective perceived noise level (EPNdB) thump in order to re-evaluate the viability of supersonic transport, since their extremely loud sonic booms were one of the main reasons previous supersonic aircraft such as the Concorde were retired.